Ellerhold/fs2es-indexer/README.md

 - Optional: Package `pyfanotify` (Use a venv - see below) if you want to use the fanotify changes watcher
 - a running ElasticSearch instance v8 or higher (see [ElasticSearch installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html#install-elasticsearch))

-And download the content of this repo to a directory (e. g. `/opt/fs2es-indexer`).
+And download the content of this repo to a directory (e.g. `/opt/fs2es-indexer`).

 ### Installation in a virtual env